open/close all folders

 - Translation Train Wreck: What does come out ends up being a mishmash of alien words and severely-mangled English, though there are patterns.

-- The Corruption: According to Word of God and a few unused props, this is what they were originally intended to be.
-The most damning evidence is a hidden prop of a half-dead, partially mutated Apex slumped in a mushroom pod, with the description musing that the Agarans and Apex apparently "aren't compatible".
+- The Corruption: According to Word of God and a few Dummied Out props, this is what they were originally intended to be.
+The most damning evidence is an unused prop of a half-dead, partially-mutated Apex slumped in a mushroom pod, with the description musing that the Agarans and Apex apparently "aren't compatible".

-- The Dreaded: When inspecting Agaran fungal pods, the otherwise stab-happy Floran PC will react with an uncharacteristic level of fear.
+- The Dreaded: When inspecting the Dummied Out Agaran fungal pods, the otherwise stab-happy Floran PC will react with an uncharacteristic level of fear.

 - Mushroom Man: Sentient anthropomorphic mushrooms.
 Lacking a unique character model, they're represented in-game by Florans wearing mushroom-themed costumes.